zevv/npeg/README.md

   section 'Tracing' for more details.

 * `-d:npegGraph`: Dump syntax diagrams of all parsed rules at compile time.

-* `-d:npegProfile`: Enables run time profiling.
-This will dump an annotated listing of NPeg's compiled program with total time spent, count and fail count for each instruction.

 These flags are meant for debugging NPeg itself, and are typically not useful to the end user: